openAFT/adaptfx/README.md

 The algorithms allow to chose some extra parameters to specify extra constraints.
 The suggested parameters are specified for a 5 fraction SBRT plan where there are not constraints on the maximum or minimum dose.:
 - Chose the amount of fractions.
 Instead of just calculating for the case of a 5 fractions SBRT treatment, the amount of fractions can be chosen freely (e.g. 30 fractions)
 - Fix a minimum and maximum dose: Limits the action space by forcing a minimum and maximum dose for each fraction. (e.g. 4-16Gy)
-- Calculate optimal fraction size by tracking tumour BED: The 2D GUI has an additional extension, where one can optimize the optimal dose based on the prescribed tumour dose.
-(E.g. the clinician prescribes a tumour BED of 72 BED.
+- Calculate optimal fraction size by tracking tumor BED: The 2D GUI has an additional extension, where one can optimize the optimal dose based on the prescribed tumor dose.
+(E.g. the clinician prescribes a tumor BED of 72 BED.
 The program will try to minimize the OAR BED while aiming on the 72 BED prescribed dose.)